 Who we are

-The establishment of the Perivoli Africa Research Centre (PARC) represents the University of Bristol’s cross-disciplinary commitment to championing transformation in research and partnership to advance Africa’s achievement of its own aspirations.
+Established in January 2020 by a generous donation from the Perivoli Foundation, PARC represents the University of Bristol’s cross-disciplinary commitment to championing transformation in research and partnership to advance Africa’s achievement of its own aspirations.

-Within academia and beyond there is a growing recognition of the historically rooted power imbalances and inequities in research collaboration with Africa.
-These have imposed limitations not only on African institutions and actors but also, as importantly, on the relevance and use of evidence in Africa’s pursuit of its own development objectives.
+These inequities have imposed limitations not only on African research institutions and actors but also, as importantly, on the relevance and use of generated knowledge for innovation and positive social and economic change.
+In short, the imbalances have harmed Africa’s pursuit of its own development objectives.

 What we do

-We aim to be a connector of people and constituencies invested in the generation and use of knowledge to accomplish Africa’s priority agendas, and a catalyst and forum for interdisciplinary inquiry, practice and mutual learning predicated on mutual respect and inclusion.
+A catalyst and forum for interdisciplinary inquiry, practice and learning predicated on mutual respect and inclusion.

 The Centre’s work spans three core functions.